Who can use this feature?

 Exit criteria determine when the queue’s tasks will be automatically resolved.

-Setting exit criteria follows the same steps as entry criteria:
+Setting Exit Criteria follows the same steps as entry criteria:

 - Select the Data Source* from which the exit conditions will be evaluated.
 Choose one of the options from the dropdown menu.
 The available data sources will be based on your selected Criteria data source above.